 Sleep Inn Hostel

-Bucharest visitors need to pack a good pair of comfortable travel shoes for their trip.
-As we already mentioned, sights are spread far and wide…and the pavement is often uneven.
+Be certain to pack a good pair of comfortable travel shoes.
+As we already mentioned, sights are spread out…and the pavement is often uneven.

 Travel Camera

 Start planning your trip to Romania!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
-Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More Top Regional Destinations